 The female will release 5 - 20 eggs after each pairing, until up to about 300 eggs are laid.
 The eggs will scatter, landing on the plants and substrate, and possibly the glass sides of the tank.
 Keep the eggs oxygenated using an air pump.
 The eggs will hatch in about one to two days.
 For the next 3 to 5 days the young will be hang from the plants and glass until the yolk sac is absorbed, and then will become free swimming.
 At that time or before, parents should either be removed or kept constantly well fed.
 Feed the free swimming fry powdered dry foods and small live foods.
 See the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
 Also see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Easy

-These fish are very resilient but knowing the signs of illness, and catching and treating them early makes a huge difference.
-An outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
-The best way to proactively prevent disease is to give your fish the proper environment and a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
-A stressed fish will is more likely to acquire disease.
+These fish are very resilient, but knowing the signs of illness, and catching and treating them early makes a huge difference.
+An outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
+The best way to proactively prevent disease is to give your fish the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
+A stressed fish is more likely to acquire disease.
 For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.